 HSE -v- Rhino Precast Ltd – (December 2017) Tom Gent Defending – fall from height.
 CDM Regulations

-HSE -V- Plevin and Sonst Ltd (November 2017) – Craig Hassall Prosecuted a transport company whose employee had suffered a fatal fall from height whilst operating a walking floor trailer. press coverage
+HSE -V- Plevin and Sonst Ltd (November 2017) – Craig Hassall QC Prosecuted a transport company whose employee had suffered a fatal fall from height whilst operating a walking floor trailer.
+Press coverage

 HSE -V- Dufell Roofing Ltd (October 2017) Tom Gent defending.
 Fall from height

 HSE -v- W E Rawson – (July 2017) Craig Hassall QC prosecuting.
 Section 2 HSWA 74 arising from a fatal incident in which an employee was dragged into a packaging machine and crushed.